eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 * `q` instead of `req`
 * `s` instead of `res`

-{{% note title="Deprecation" %}}
-Previous versions of Hono required devices to use `control` instead of `command` as the topic prefix.
-The `control` prefix is deprecated.
-Devices MAY still use it until support for it will be removed in a future Hono version.
-{{% /note %}}

 The following variables are used:

 * `${command}` : An arbitrary string that indicates the command to execute, e.g. `setBrightness`.
 The command is provided by the application that sends the command.